spaade/Spaade/README.md

-## Hey!
-Gustavo here, a developer and catlover!
+## About me

 [![Linkedin Badge](https://img.shields.io/badge/-Gustavo%20Toledo-blue?style=social&logo=Linkedin&logoColor=blue&link=www.linkedin.com/in/gustaavo-toledo)](https://www.linkedin.com/in/gustaavo-toledo/) [![Twitter Badge](http://img.shields.io/badge/-@gustaaftoledo-1ca0f1?style=social&logo=twitter&logoColor=blue&link=https://twitter.com/gustaaftoledo)](https://twitter.com/gustaaftoledo)

-Just a person who solve problems.

-I started my carrer as an Application Developer working as a volunteer at my college by rebuilding their website using React and leading two other colleagues.
-Then I got my first opportunity to work as a professional.

-At Grupo Memorial I was hired with the purpose of bringing technology to their branch.
-Made part of a project that was basically a new intern ERP developed with Angular and Node.
-Helped implemention of Scrum basis by building an integration with Trello to manage tickets and projects.
-Developed an intern framework using Angular.
-Also developed financial webservices integrating Iugu with our intern ERP

-Then joined Blogudev where I was part of a project called lodIO that was a professional streaming platform for online events.
-Developed CRUD's and microservices with AWS.
-Also I developed API tests and API monitoring at Postman.

-Most recently I got hired by IBM to work with their team at Santander.

-- Currently growing my skillset in Node and JavaScript/TypeScript libraries.
-- Studying Java.
+I am a skilled Java Developer with a track record of success that started during my college days when I initiated a personal project to rebuild my college's main website.
+This project led me to secure an internship at Grupo Memorial where I gained experience in Angular, Node, Java, JPA, JSF, and Primefaces, building APIs, integrations, and enhancements for the company's ERP system.
+I also played a key role in implementing the Scrum framework, integrating forms with Trello for card creation.

+As a Junior Developer at Blogudev, I furthered my expertise in Angular and Node, and gained my first exposure to cloud development using AWS, utilizing tools such as Amplify, API Gateway, and more.
+I also performed unit testing on API requests to ensure their functionality and reliability, and implemented i18n for multi-language support on the frontend.

+At IBM, I was hired as a Java Developer but also worked with Angular on various scopes and tasks.
+I worked on projects for Santander, where I was responsible for the No Contact project, as well as integrations with marketing platforms and improvements to Santander's messaging and marketing operations systems.
+I also built microservices with Spring Boot, integrated with SSO authentication services, implemented route permissions, and more.

+Recently, I joined Dell to work on an internal project, where my focus is entirely on Java with Spring Boot.
+I am involved in the construction and documentation of microservices, leveraging my expertise in Java development to contribute to the project's success.

 ### My Interests!
 - any collobration work,
-- nodejs projects(development or research),
+- java spring boot projects(development or research),
-- research internships and
 - any challenges ahead!

 ### My Stack!